WikiEducationFoundation/WikiEduDashboard/docs/WMFLABS_DEPLOYMENT.md

 COPYING USER PROFILES
 -------------

-- Copy user profiles from the old server to your new server.
+- Copy user profile photos from the old server to your new server.
   - $ `scp -r3 <old>:/var/www/dashboard/current/public/system/user_profiles <new>:/var/www/dashboard/current/public/system`
+- Fix the permissions on the new server:
+  - $ `sudo chown -R <new_server_user> /var/www/dashboard/current/public/system`

 UPLOADING DATABASE
 -------------